The Mount Sinai Health System Per Diem Registered Pharmacist in Brooklyn, New York

 The Mount Sinai Health System believes that diversity, equity and inclusion are drivers for excellence.
 We share a common devotion to delivering exceptional patient care.
 Yet we’re as diverse as the city we call home- culturally, ethically, in outlook and lifestyle.
 When you join us, you become a part of Mount Sinai’s unrivaled record of achievement, education, and advancement as we revolutionize medicine together and participate actively as a leader within the Mount Sinai Health System by:

 Serving as the primary resource management representative of the Mount Sinai leadership teams, committees, etc., and acting as the primary executive leader interface between Mount Sinai and key executives from the health systems’ vendors and partners.

 Engaging with relevant thought leaders and policy-makers at the federal and state levels, and representing the Health System as assigned.

-Using a lens of equity in establishing and promoting policies and procedures and providing opportunities for all to thrive.
+Using a lens of equity in all aspects of patient care delivery, education, and research to promote policies and practices to allow opportunities for all to thrive and reach their potential.

 Inspiring and fostering an environment of anti-racist behaviors among and between departments and co-workers.

 We work hard to acquire and retain the best people, and to create a welcoming, nurturing work environment where you can develop professionally.
 We share the belief that all employees, regardless of job title or expertise, can make an impact on quality patient care.

 Explore more about this opportunity and how you can help us write a new chapter in our history!